-Most formal business communication occurs over the telephone or during meetings.
+Most formal business communications occur over the telephone or during business meetings.
 It’s hard to achieve great results if your calls are not impactful or when you avoid the contextual expectations of business meetings.

 Attending a business meeting at a restaurant comes with different expectations around ordering food and consuming it with the right silverware.
 Office meetings in different locations may demand small talk ahead of time or a different protocol by both parties.

 How to behave when you show up earlier?
 How much earlier should you arrive?
 Should you request coffee at all times?

 Studying meeting etiquette will help you excel at this, leave a great impression, and scale your meetings.